 Q: How did you get consistent images for each LEGO Part?

 The images were created using custom LDraw scripts that optimize the viewing angle and enhance the contrast of each part.
-The scripts are proprietary and hard to use, and the labels are free for noncommercial use.
+The scripts are proprietary and hard to use.

 - If the missing part is pretty common, ask me to include it in a future update!